justEres/illumix/README.md

  <img width="auto" height="100" alt="Illumix Logo" src="https://github.com/user-attachments/assets/194f0473-11ee-4631-b2cf-2e5cc24b1ebf"/>

 ### Project board:
-If you want to see the progress, the project board can bee seen [here](https://github.com/users/justEres/projects/2)
+If you want to see the progress, the project board can be seen [here](https://github.com/users/justEres/projects/2)

  ### Tech Stack:
  As already said, both the frontend and the backend are written in rust.